The Love Trap (1923 film)

 The Love Trap is a 1923 American silent drama film directed by John Ince and starring Bryant Washburn, Mabel Forrest, and Wheeler Oakman.

-Synopsis
+Plot

 A judge's daughter agrees to go with her fiancée to a roadhouse.
 However, he is murdered there by his abandoned wife and she is left facing black due to the potential scandal.

 Cast

 Preservation

 A print of The Love Trap is held by the Cinémathèque québécoise of Montreal, Canada.